RNA Sequencing

 NUSeq provides six types of RNA-seq services as detailed below:

-- Low-input RNA-Seq: Accommodates limited amounts of total RNA in the range of 5-100 ng.
-Library prep can be based on poly(A) mRNA enrichment (default), or rRNA depletion (at additional cost).
+• Low-input RNA-Seq: Accommodates limited amounts of total RNA.
+Library prep can be based on poly(A) mRNA enrichment (default, requires 5 to 25 ng RNA), or rRNA depletion (at additional cost, requires 5 to 10 ng RNA).

 Users who are new to bulk RNA-seq may refer to core documents RNA-Seq Workflow Steps and Examples, and the RNA-Seq Decision Tree to help decide the type of RNA-seq service needed.